 In addition to studying core subjects, JSS students become well-rounded individuals through instruction in the following areas:

 All students at JSS study and use technology to assist an in-depth study of various subjects.
-7th and 8th grade students are assigned Chromebooks that allow them to collaborate through Google Docs, to share information, and to facilitate guided research.
+6th, 7th and 8th grade students are assigned Chromebooks that allow them to collaborate through Google Docs, to share information, and to facilitate guided research.
 Students in grades 4th through 8th will learn the Scratch programming language.
 "As children create with Scratch, they learn to think

 An outstanding physical education meets the needs of JSS students through a variety of fitness and athletic activities.
-A full-time physical education teacher, also implements an intramural athletic program during lunch, and coaches extracurricular sports for JSS 6th, 7th, and 8th grade students.
+A full-time physical education teacher implements an intramural athletic program during lunch, and coaches extracurricular sports for JSS students in grades 5 through 8.

 Arrangements can be made in all subject areas for those students needing accommodations.
-Educational assessments by an Educational Therapist are recommended for students to pin point areas of weaknesses.
-Teachers, utilize the results from these assessments and recommendations to maximize students learning potential.
+Educational assessments by an educational therapist are recommended for students to identify areas of weaknesses.
+Teachers utilize the results from these assessments and recommendations to maximize student learning potential.
 Tutoring may also be a necessary step to assure educational success and may be available on campus.